Hosting and bandwidth provided by MacAce.net.

-If your car stereo does not offer an auxiliary line-in connection, one reader mentioned a company called RCA Input (now called Peripheral Electronics) that offers a product that plugs directly into the factory stereo CD changer.
+If your car stereo does not offer an auxiliary line-in connection, one reader mentioned a company called RCA Input (later called Peripheral Electronics and no longer in business) that offered a product that plugs directly into the factory stereo CD changer.
 This enables many newer cars to have auxiliary input for around US$80 (it may be cheaper now, the company does not list pricing on the website).
 The same company also offers a unit that allows one to control any iPod with a dock connector directly from the car stereo, while it simultaneously charges the iPod.

 Mini-Plug to Tape Adapter Options

 If you have a car stereo with a cassette player, you can purchase a simple mini-plug to tape adapter that plugs into the iPod's headphone jack and the cassette deck.
 Just about every electronics manufacturer offers such an adapter.
 Quality will be fairly low, but it probably will be good enough for most users with older cars (those with cassette players).
 At less than US$10, you cannot beat the price.
-In particular, the always excellent MacWorld found the AVB Cassette Adapter for iPod to be a standout because of a convenient retractable cable design, and it costs US$7.
+In particular, PlaylistMag (no longer online) found the AVB Cassette Adapter for iPod to be a standout because of a convenient retractable cable design, and it costs US$7.

 Many readers have written to express disappointment with FM transmitters, which "broadcast" music from your iPod to the car stereo, but they do work well for some.
 In particular, those who live in areas where the spectrum is relatively uncluttered by radio stations likely are to find the category most appealing.
 Those who live in large cities, where dozens or hundreds of stations are available, may find that FM transmitters do not work well or at all.